glowkeeper/Enervator/docs/technicalOverview.md

 _Figure 1: Enervator class diagram_

 `EnervatorManager` is the default operator of [Enervator](https://github.com/glowkeeper/Enervator).
 It holds the supply of EOR and sets the parameters that derive EOR's [value](./value.md). `EnervatorManager` inherits from OpenZeppelin interfaces, [IERC777Sender](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC777/IERC777Sender.sol) and [IERC777Recipient](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC777/IERC777Recipient.sol), which provide definitions of hook functions that `EnervatorManager` implements.
 Those functions are called when EOR are sent or received.
 In particular, `EnervatorManager` implements the `tokensToSend` hook so that it calls a function from the `Exchanger` contract that updates the `BuyDB` contract with details of the tokens sent.
-The `Exchanger` contract is the only contract allowed to send tokens via `EnervatorManager`.
-As well as the `BuyDB` contract, it maintains links to the `ForexDB` contract, which has functions that set and get the US Dollar exchange rates for sovereign currencies, and the `DepositDB` contract, which contains sovereign currency deposits.
+As well as the `BuyDB` contract, the `Exchanger` contract maintains links to the `ForexDB` contract, which has functions that set and get the US Dollar exchange rates for sovereign currencies, and the `DepositDB` contract, which contains sovereign currency deposits.
 Those deposits govern the amount of EOR that can be bought.

 ## Frontend Interfaces